 1- Set SMART goals for your mentorship program

 Ensure that your mentoring program goals are SMART - Specific, Measurable, Achievable, Relevant, and Time-bound.
 While your goal could be to increase employee retention rates, having a more defined goal of recording a 10% increase in retention rates over 12 months would be more realistic to track and achieve.

 2- Follow the KISS methodology

 Keep It Straight & Simple when structuring a successful mentorship program.
 Having complicated and unrealistic goals and steps would hamper the program's effectiveness and not yield favorable results.
 Additionally, the matching of mentors and mentees has to be straightforward and sensible.
 It is not recommended to have two senior executives in the same program, leading to clashes and unnecessary negativity.
 A simple and systematic approach to selecting goals, participants, timeframes, metrics, and tools is key to successful mentoring programs.

 Mentors take time from their busy schedules to train and coach their mentees.
 While they do not directly expect any rewards in return, it is good to keep them motivated by sharing appreciation mails, meal coupons, discount vouchers, and other goodies.
 They feel more valued and thus, give the program their best effort.
 These small yet significant gestures go a long way in maintaining good relationships with mentors.

 It is pretty natural for mentors to be busy and sometimes forget to follow up with their mentees.
-And if the mentees are not pushed to reach out to their mentors proactively, the program becomes unsuccessful.
+And if the mentees are not pushed to reach out to their mentors proactively, the program becomes unsuccessful and the mentoring relationships don't get stronger.
 Therefore, to keep the communication active, it is essential to encourage mentees to contact their respective mentors for feedback and new sessions.

 5- Turn to tools and technologies.